How To Get Better At Golf Without Lessons

 Updated

-The value of a lesson cannot be overstated but ultimately an instructor is only going to be with you for a very short time.
+The value of formal lessons cannot be overstated but ultimately an instructor is only going to be with you for a very short time.
 There are countless ways to fill the gaps between golf lessons and build a bridge from where your game is now to where you want it to be.

 Some of what we discuss in the article you can do at home.
 All of it you can work on whenever you want, rain or shine!